This site is currently hosting

 If a comment does not immediately appear after you submit it, it may have been accidentally flagged as spam (this in particular can happen for a post with an excessive number of links).
 In that case, please contact me and I will de-flag it.

 I do not have PDF copies of my posts.
 However, the “print preview” feature in your browser should convert the post to a format which is suitable for conversion to PDF, with the sidebar and header removed.
-Also, at the end of every year, I convert many of my blog posts into a book format; see this page.
+Also, at the end of some years, I convert many of my blog posts into a book format; see this page.

 I have occasionally been asked for the formatting I use for my own posts.
 I use the Tarski theme with a modified CSS, in order to do things such as boxed theorems.
 (To use the CSS, one needs to purchase a CSS upgrade.)
 I also use Luca Trevisan’s LaTeX to WordPress converter to write the more mathematically intensive posts.